Seagather/Marshal-Pundit-Reviews/README.md

 * Add social media links to generate traffic.
 * Recover username and password option
+* Functionality for theme switch.
+This will enable users switch from dark to bright background.
+* Add google Image API functionality to enable users link Cover Images automatically.

 _<div align="right"><p style="text-align: right"><a href="#top">Back to top</a></p></div>_